-When Christ was born, the Jews weren't just looking forsalvation... they were anticipating their enemies' destruction.To them salvation meant destruction, that's ironic isn't it.
+To them salvation meant destruction, that's ironic isn't it.

-In many ways they had become exactly like Haman.
+In this example and in many other ways God's people and their leaders had become exactly like Haman.
 They felt God had honored them, chose them, and elevated them because they were so good and faithful in keeping his law.
-In fact they had added safety laws around God's laws - so that there would never be any danger of actually breaking one of God's laws.
-Of course God would choose them!
+In fact, they had added safety laws around God's laws - so that there would never be any danger of actually breaking one of God's laws.
+Of course, God would choose them!

 And... they were indignant that the nations around them didn't recognize this and honor them.
-So they looked forward to the destruction of their enemies.
+So, they looked forward to the destruction of their enemies.